-Binomial cube is suggested for ages three to six, but I personally would rather be early, than late.
+A binomial cube is suggested for ages three to six, but you can definitely try introducing it earlier.
 When an activity is presented prematurely, the child will let you know, and you will simply have to wait till a later time.
-However, when an activity is presented late, the “sensitive period” had ended, the window of opportunity and excitement is missed, the challenge is no longer there and lack of stimulation would render this activity archaic.
-So, with Adrian, I started presenting the Binomial cube since he was two years old, and now, at 29 months, he seems very comfortable with it.
+However, when an activity is presented late, the “sensitive period” had ended, and the window of opportunity and excitement is missed.
+Thus, the challenge is no longer there, and lack of stimulation would render this activity archaic.
+However, when presented early, a child might surprise you and show great interest, perseverance, concentration, and motivation to concur the challenge!

 First, the child would take all the cubes out of the wooden box and group/sort them by color on a table or a mat to help with the sense of order.
-Then, starting with the largest single-color cube (all-red), the child would complete the first level by placing the adjoining cubes so that the same colors “touch".
-You may guide the child by saying: “This is red and this is black; let’s find a block/prism that also has red and black: red touches red and black touches black.”
+Then, starting with the largest single-color cube (all-red), the child would complete the first level by placing the adjoining cubes so that the same colors “touch.”
+You may guide the child by saying: “This is red, and this is black; let’s find a block/prism that also has red and black: red touches red and black touches black.”
 Place a finger on top of two prisms to show the child that the blocks are the same height.
 Once the first level is completed, the child will move it into a wooden box.
 Similarly, the child would proceed with the second single-color cube (all-blue) in like manner.
 The control of error: the child runs his or her finger across the top of the cubes to see if all the cubes are the same height.
 (Adrian would do it a lot in the beginning, but at two and a half, he can visually discern when one of the cubes is taller or shorter, and he would self-correct.)

 Binomial cube is a great fine-motor activity, which prepares a child for later work with maths, especially algebra; aids eye-hand coordination, promotes concentration, and prepares a child for writing.
 Can we wish for more?

-Extensions of a Lesson:
+Extensions of a Binomial Cube | Montessori Sensorial Lesson:

 - Extension 1: build the cube outside the box; then show the child that all the cube’s faces have the same pattern on them.
 Turn the cube around to show the child that the back faces are the same too.
 Place both hands around the cube and lift it – to show the child that the bottom also has the same pattern on it.

-- Extension 2: Show the child that the 6 inside faces have the same pattern, by splitting the cube three ways: horizontally, vertically, and back to front.
+- Extension 2: Show the child that the 6 inside faces have the same pattern by splitting the cube three ways: horizontally, vertically, and back to front.
 (This will expose each face with each split.)

-- Extension 3: build the cube outside the box, splitting the layers, so that the child can see the pattern on the box top on all sides of the cube.
-Next you can build one layer next to the other layer.
+- Extension 3: build the cube outside the box, splitting the layers so that the child can see the pattern on the box top on all sides of the cube.
+Next, you can build one layer next to the other layer.
 Finally, you can build the cube in the box without the use of sight.